 wget https://github.com/NetApp/trident/releases/download/v22.04.0/trident-installer-22.04.0.tar.gz

-Extract tar.gz into working director
+Extract tar.gz into working directory

 tar -xzvf trident-installer-22.04.0.tar.gz